3 Days in Seville | Itinerary + TOP Things to do

 Casa de Pilatos

 This 16th-century Renaissance mansion is one of the best examples of a civil, as opposed to royal, palace in Seville.
-Part of the palace is open to tour while a separate wing still serves as the residence of the Dukes of Medinaceli.
+Part of the palace is open to the public, while a separate wing still serves as the residence of the Dukes of Medinaceli.

 It's well worth a visit even on the quickest of trips.
 The palace closes at 6:00 pm in the winter and 7:00 pm in the summer.